-"The Perth County Historical Foundation gratefully acknowledges the financial support of the Ontario Trillium Foundation, an Agency of the Ministry of Tourism, Culture and Recreation.
+"The Stratford Perth Heritage Foundation gratefully acknowledges the financial support of the Ontario Trillium Foundation, an Agency of the Ministry of Tourism, Culture and Recreation.
 With $100 million in annual funding from the province's charitable granting initiative, the Foundation provides grants to eligible charitable and not-for-profit organization in the arts, culture, environment, social service sectors, sports and recreation."

 A Brief History of the Tavern

 Fryfogel Tavern was a 19th century stagecoach stop and resting place for incoming settlers to the Canada Company's Huron Tract.
 The Canada Combany arranged to have taverns at intervals along the Huron Road of which this is the sole survivor.
 Fryfogel Tavern was built by Perth County's first settler, Sebastian Fryfogel, in 1844-45.
 It replaced a log shelter build in 1827 at the time the Canada Company's Huron Road was being surveyed in 1827-28.

 In time it became a Fryfogel family duplex, when some alterations were made.
 Through the years it also served as a cheese factory and rented quarters until 1938, when two sisters from Stratford converted it to a restaurant at their own expense.
 Thus the Tavern has also been known as Green Acres or the Old Homestead, and was owned by the Fryfogels until the 1960s.

 It is presently owned by the Stratford Perth Heritage Foundation, which hopes to see the building restored to its original purpose as a wayside-stopping place.
 However, this takes a great deal of money.
 The building is steeped in history.
 To date there has been extensive research on the walls and floors and the original state has been determined.